GreyGnome/EnableInterrupt/README.md

 http://arduino.cc/en/Reference/attachInterrupt.
 Rather, your first argument is a pin number of a pin that's supported on that chip (see https://github.com/GreyGnome/EnableInterrupt/wiki/Usage#pin--port-bestiary ).

+32-bit support for Due comes only in the form of a macro that enables your code to be shared unchanged between 32- and 8-bit Arduinos.
+No further support for 32-bit Arduinos is planned.

 ## Download
 See the https://github.com/GreyGnome/EnableInterrupt/wiki/Download page to